Skip to main content

 Keep Track of Security Breaches

 In addition to monitoring potential risks, Cyber Analysts are responsible for responding to security breaches.
-This means it’s their job to determine the cause of the breach, communicate the next steps to the organization, and educate employees on how to avoid attacks like it in the future.
+This means it’s their job to determine the cause of the breach, communicate the next steps to the organization, and educate employees on how to avoid attacks like this in the future.

 Install Software and Activate Encryption